 Buying New Home Construction From Builders

 New home buyers don't want a used house when only new home construction will do.
-They don't want to inherit somebody else's worn carpeting, personal taste in kitchen appliances, or look at some kid's initials scrawled into once-wet cement.
-The home must be brand spankin' new, fresh and clean without so much as a finger print on the walls.
+They don't want to inherit somebody else's worn carpeting and personal taste in kitchen appliances, or look at some kid's initials scrawled into once-wet cement.

-If this describes you, and you have always fantasized about buying a brand new home of your dreams, here are a few tips that can help you to protect yourself—to make the process a pleasant experience.
+If you have always fantasized about buying a brand new home of your dreams, these tips can help you protect yourself—to make the process a pleasant experience.

-- Your own agent will represent you and be your fiduciary, and he or she is required to disclose the positives as well as the negatives about the transaction.
+- Your own agent will represent you and be your fiduciary: They are required to disclose the positives as well as the negatives about the transaction.
 Builder's agents don't discuss drawbacks.
-Your own realtor is required to put your interests first.
+Your own Realtor is required to put your interests first.

-- If your contract contains a contingency to sell your existing home before buying, hire your own listing agent to list your home.
-Be aware that buying before selling is not always in your best interest, because hard bargaining often goes out the window when you've emotionally moved out of your home.
+- Hire your own listing agent: If your contract contains a contingency to sell your existing home before buying, you want to control the listing process.
+Be aware that buying before selling is not always in your best interest, because hard bargaining often goes out the window when you've emotionally moved into your new home.

 Don't Automatically Use the Builder's Lender

-- Consider alternate sources to find a lender.
-Your own bank or credit union might offer you very attractive rates and terms, based on your banking history with that institution.
-Your agent may refer you to his or her private list of wholesale lenders.
+- Consider alternate sources to find a lender: Your own bank or credit union might offer you very attractive rates and terms, based on your banking history with that institution.
+Your agent may refer you to their private list of wholesale lenders.

-- Ask to see a copy of your credit report and FICO scores.
-You can order your own free credit report before shopping for a new home.
+- Check your credit: Ask to see a copy of your credit report and FICO scores.
+You can order a free credit report before shopping for a new home.

 Obtain Legal Advice Before Buying a Brand New Home

-- Ask questions about removal of contingencies and your cancellation rights.
-Make sure you understand your liability and commitments.
+- Removal of contingencies and your cancellation rights: Make sure you understand your liability and commitments.

 Verify Options and Upgrade Prices

-- Find out whether your lender will lend on all the options/upgrades you have chosen.
-If your lender will not finance 100% of your selections, you will be required to pay for it in cash.
+- Financing: Find out if your lender will lend on all the options/upgrades you select.
+If your lender will not finance 100% of your choices, you will be required to pay for those in cash.

-- To save money, consider which upgrades you could purchase and install yourself after the escrow closes.
+- Ways to Save Money: Consider which upgrades you could purchase and install yourself after the escrow closes.
 However, realize that some upgrades such as CAT-V ethernet, DSS satellite, or security wiring inside the walls are easier to do before construction.

 Check Out the Builder's Reputation

-- If a buyer has a bad experience with a builder, the word spreads rapidly throughout a community.
-But you won't know if a bad rep is an isolated experience or if the builder repeatedly brings bad publicity to itself without checking and verifying the public records for lawsuits.
+You won't know if a bad rep is an isolated experience without checking and verifying the public records for lawsuits.

-- Talk to the neighbors and scrutinize the construction quality of surrounding homes.
-Is the builder consistently building identical or larger homes in the area or is construction lagging and homes shrinking in size?
+- Talk to the neighbors: Scrutinize the construction quality of surrounding homes.
+Is the builder consistently building identical or larger homes in the area or is construction lagging with homes shrinking in size?

-- Find out whether the builder sells to investors.
-Some builders require all their homes to be owner occupied.
+- Find out if the builder sells to investors: Some builders require all their homes to be owner-occupied.
 Others eagerly sell as much inventory to investors as profit margins will allow.
-If the market suddenly dips, investors are typically the first to bail and, besides, part of the reason you are buying in a new subdivision is to be surrounded by other buyers just like you, not tenants.
+If the market suddenly dips, investors are typically the first to bail.
+Also, a reason to buy in a new subdivision is to live with buyers like you who have a stake in the community, not transient tenants.